-Principle 10: Communicate how the Company is governed and is performing by maintaining a dialogue with shareholders and other relevant stakeholders
+Principle 10: Communicate how the company is governed and is performing by maintaining a dialogue with shareholders and other key stakeholders

-The Company maintains a website at www.coragold.com which provides information about the Company's business plan and strategy, and provides updates on its operations and governance.
-In addition, the Company maintains a dialogue with shareholders and other relevant stakeholders by the issue of press releases as required by AIM.
+The Company maintains a website at www.coragold.com which provides information about the Company's strategy and business model, and provides updates on its operations and governance.
+In addition, the Company maintains a dialogue with shareholders and other key stakeholders by the issue of press releases as required by AIM.

 The Company has adopted a communication and reporting structure which sets out the manner of open communication between the Board and all constituent parts of its shareholder base.
 From time-to-time the Company will participate in investor focused conferences and forums, and the Company will endeavour to make prior announcements of such engagements such that shareholders of the Company may wish to attend themselves and meet with those members of the Board and / or senior management who may be present.
-All members of the Board and senior management are encouraged to attend the Company's Annual General Meeting when shareholders in attendance will be encouraged to ask questions of the Board and the Company's senior management.
-This structure will assist:
+All members of the Board and senior management are encouraged to attend the Company's Annual General Meeting and other general meetings when shareholders will be encouraged to ask questions of the Board and the Company's senior management.
+This structure will assist in: